arjanjohan/scaffold-sui/README.md

 yarn start
 ```

 Visit your app on: `http://localhost:3000`.
-You can interact with your Move modules using the `Debug Modules` page.
 You can tweak the app config in `packages/nextjs/scaffold.config.ts`.

 **What's next**: